organicplanetrx/pharmcost7.14/FORCE_DEPLOY.md

 ✅ **No more "Browser was not found" errors**

 This is the most comprehensive browser automation fix possible for containerized deployment environments.

+## CRITICAL FIX - July 17, 2025 10:44 PM
+**EXACT ISSUE IDENTIFIED**: Browser installation logic wasn't triggered because error message was "Tried to find the browser" but condition only checked for "Could not find browser".

+**FIXED**: Updated error detection to match ALL possible browser error messages:
+- "Could not find browser"
+- "Tried to find the browser"
+- "no executable was found"

+The browser installation should now trigger correctly in DigitalOcean production environment.